chainrand/chainrand-demo/README.md

    ```

 8. Generate the NFT images and metadata.

+   Essentially, the code concatentates the randomness (in base 10) with the seed key, and uses it to initialize Chainrand's deteministic RNG class.
    ```
    node generate.js
    ```

 9. Upload the NFT images and metadata to IPFS.
+This uses web3 storage.
    ```
    node upload.js
    ```

-10. Reveal the NFTs.
+10. Once minting is over, reveal the NFTs.
+Then, reveal the seed key in Chainrand.

     Update the smart contract with the `metadataDirCID` generated in the previous step,
     and the `provenance` which is the OpenSea URI of the Chainrand NFT.

+	Go to [https://chainrand.io/#/tokens](https://chainrand.io/#/tokens) and update the seed key for the project's token.

 ## `.env` file example